 We provide the following services to these IRCs:

-- Provide secretariat services and assist them with industry engagement, to gather information about skills needs.
+- Provide secretariat services and assist IRCs with industry engagement, to gather information about skills needs.

 - Develop IRC Skills Forecasts and Proposed Schedules of Work, Cases for Change and proposals for Training Package projects to review units, skill sets and qualifications.

-- Undertake approved Training Package projects, including drafting units, skill sets and qualifications, in preparation for endorsement by the Australian Industry and Skills Committee (AISC).
+- Undertake approved Training Package Projects, under the oversight of IRCs, including drafting units, skill sets and qualifications, in preparation for endorsement by the Australian Industry and Skills Committee (AISC).

 We support IRCs to improve and develop the following training packages: